Breast Augmentation in Brookfield

 Whether you have naturally small breasts or have had significant changes from pregnancy and breastfeeding, breast augmentation (augmentation mammoplasty) is a great way to love your breasts again.
-Dr Bonness offers a comprehensive breast augmentation experience.
-This means:
+Dr Bonness offers a comprehensive breast augmentation experience by:

 - Taking the time to listen to you to determine what kind of result you want.

-- Helping you choose an implant that truly fits your body and lifestyle to achieve a long-lasting result.
+- Helping you choose an implant that truly fits your body and lifestyle for long-lasting results.

 - Preparing you for surgery through complete pre-operative education.

-- Open door policy with no charge post-operative followups, forever.
+- Having an open door policy with no charge post-operative follow-ups, forever.

 Dr Bonness, as a double board certified female plastic surgeon has the skill and technique to provide the results you are looking for.